v1nns/dotfiles/README.md

 - [x] Find an alternative to Spotify client as a running service.
 - [x] Improve installation guide;
 - [x] Check all package dependencies;
-- [ ] A good script to install these files automatically, including dependencies (in progress);
+- [x] A good script to install these files automatically, including dependencies;
 - [ ] Add global gitignore config;